mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     #!/bin/bash

-    # Work out of the Hawksnest SSL working directory.
+    # Work out of the Apache2 SSL working directory.
     cd /etc/apache2/ssl/mousepawmedia.net

     # Copy the certificates over and update their permissions.